fuzeplay/flyer-dev-env-setup-instructions/README.md

   ![Windows Drivers install box](https://i.stack.imgur.com/7vMay.png)

-  Since the Zubi Flyer is based on the [Sparkfun Pro Micro Board](https://www.sparkfun.com/products/12640), you'll need to [Download](https://github.com/sparkfun/Arduino_Boards/archive/master.zip) the drivers and follow [their instructions](https://learn.sparkfun.com/tutorials/pro-micro--fio-v3-hookup-guide/installing-windows) to setup the drivers.
+  Since the Zubi Flyer is based on the [Sparkfun Pro Micro Board](https://www.sparkfun.com/products/12640), you'll need to [Download](https://github.com/sparkfun/Arduino_Boards/archive/master.zip) their drivers and follow [their instructions](https://learn.sparkfun.com/tutorials/pro-micro--fio-v3-hookup-guide/installing-windows) to setup the drivers.

   If you are on Windows 8, you might need to follow [additional installation steps](http://mytechblog.com/tutorials/arduino/install-arduino-drivers-on-windows-8/) to securely install the Drivers.